jlee2843/portfolio/README.md

 # Portfolio: Jenny Lee

 In this repository, you can find my **personal projects**.
 As of now, a personal project available for viewing is:
-- Air Quality in Canada Visualization (data visualization)
+- Air Quality in Canada Visualization
-- European Game Sales (machine learning)
+- European Game Sales

 ---